Honeypot Crypto: Protecting Your Digital Assets

 How can I identify a potential honeypot scam?

-To identify a potential honeypot scam, look out for red flags such as unusually high returns, lack of transparency about the project team, and unverifiable smart contract code.
+Look for unusually high return promises, lack of transparency about the project team, and unverifiable or obfuscated smart contract code.
+Use detection tools to scan before investing.

 What are some common types of honeypot scams?